Purity

 There are several types of inclusions:

 • Solid inclusions.
-This is the presence within the diamond of other more or less microscopic crystals.
-These imprisoned materials sometimes give an idea of the origin of the diamond.
+These are the presence of other more or less microscopic crystals within the diamond.
+These trapped materials can sometimes provide an idea of the diamond's origin.

-• The other inclusions are either natural or due to the size of the stone.
-These are fractures, chippings or depressions in the diamond.
-These inclusions can be closed (inside the stone) or open (when they come to the surface of the stone).
+• Other inclusions are either natural or due to the stone's cut.
+These include fractures, chips, or depressions in the diamond.
+These inclusions can be closed (inside the stone) or open (when they reach the surface of the stone).